Cities in Real Life: Urban Hyperrealism

 Poole’s subject of the two buses is both unique and common.
 With hints of locations such as Baker Street and Oxford Circus in the reflections on the buses, it is so distinctly London based, yet the street level view of traffic is one familiar to urban places in any city.

-Other hyperrealism artists in this collection also saw the meeting of people and vehicles as an intriguing and intrinsic part of urban life in the city.
+Other Hyperrealism artists in this collection also saw the meeting of people and vehicles as an intriguing and intrinsic part of urban life in the city.
 Francisco Rangel’s ‘Cyprus’ portrays two taxi cabs meeting in London, one of which has a Cyprus holiday advertisement upon it.

 ‘International’ by David Finnigan captures the warped image of the landmark London Eye through glass, in a seating area.
 Empty seats are waiting for their next occupiers while the Eye revolves with people in the background.